jjungkang2/CS470-teamproject/README.md

 https://drive.google.com/file/d/1ygMqnPPBsBTiJar3WxOC-n2NyShIOq5N/view?usp=sharing
 Please download this folder and use as workfolder.

+### how to use
+First of all, PLEASE USE ABOVE LINKED FOLDER AS WORKFOLDER !
+You need to cd to above folder.
+If you not, it cannot find some path or programs.
+Then, open TextToSignLang.py and modify two PATH variables(SIGN_PATH, DOWN_PATH) as your local environment.

 ## Limiations
 ### Requirements for Limitation-continuous alphabet pictures
 You need to get the alphabet picture database from below link